James4Ever0/notes/fire prevention and smart switches.md

 homeassistant adaptor on ups & nanopi & 4g networks

 fire countermeasure shall be linked to smart power switches (once triggered, cut off the power), and placed evenly to potential area

+also human presence sensor shall be placed, to create more advanced logic.

 ----